jeffwilliams/calc/README.md

 Commonly used user-defined functions (such as `hex_to_ipv4`) and variables may be defined in `~/.calcrc`, which is loaded on startup.

+Functions, while not fully first-class, can be assigned to variables and passed to functions.
+This is useful when applying a function to a list of values using `map`:

+    > map([25.0,9.0,81.0], sqrt)
+    [5, 3, 9]

+The basic arithmetic operators are internally defined as functions, and may be called as functions:

+    > 1+2
+    3
+    > +(1,2)
+    3

+This comes in handy when reducing a list:

+    > reduce([1,2,3], +, 0)
+    6

+Note that the unary negation function is `neg` not `-`.
+The `-` is used for subtraction.

 Calc supports readline-like line editing: UP moves to the previous expression, arrow keys, home, end, CTRL-A, CTRL-E, CTRL-U, CTRL-R, and CTRL-K all behave as expected.
 On a blank line the TAB key auto-completes against defined functions, variables, and keywords.

 Use CTRL-C to exit.